 Mental Health Awareness Month Toolkit

-National Mental Health Awareness Month is here!
-This May, join us in supporting mental wellness for people of all ages and cultures through meaningful friendship, and emphasize the power of donating, volunteering, and the campaign #checkonyourfriends.
-Check out these resources below for suggested messaging on how to engage with your networks this month on social media, email, and the web!
+May is National Mental Health Awareness Month!
+Support and emphasize mental wellness for all by promoting friendship, donating, volunteering, and the #checkonyourfriends campaign.
+Check out our resources for messaging on social media, email, and the web!

 KEY MESSAGING